jjpickering10/CI-MS2-PokerQuiz/README.md

 Other Testing

-- Responsiveness
+Responsiveness
 - There was an issue with viewing the game pages in landscape mobile view.
 > To fix this I used a body height of 100vh and a min-height of 100% for the page containers.
+- Other than that issue, the site works on desktop, tablet and mobile.
+In both portrait and landscape.

-- HTML Validity
+HTML Validity
 > index.html had issues with the a tag being a decendant of the button tag.
 Changed button tag to p tag.
 No errors other than this.
 > the score and game html pages had an issue with the a tag being outside the li tag, so I put the a tag inside the li tag.
 No errors other than this.
 > diamond.html had an issue with there being an empty h2 tag.
 I changed it to a div tag.
 No errors other than this.

-- CSS Validity
+CSS Validity
 > No errors in CSS files.

 JavaScript